-The diagrams indicate that even if the electrical parameters vary in the range of the measurement error, the simulated graph remains in the error corridor of the measured angles as long as the back-relaxation will not occur.
-The dissimilarity between the simulated and experimental behavior is clearly recognizable e.g. in Figure 19-A, where the actuator relaxes at the position $x = 1/5 \cdot L$ at t > 0.8 seconds.
-As your model does not describe back-relaxation, the dissimilarity increasing in time starts to become evident.
+The diagrams indicate that even if the electrical parameters vary in the range of the measurement error, the simulated graph remains in the error corridor of the measured bending angles as long as the back-relaxation will not occur.
+The dissimilarity between the simulated and experimental behavior is clearly recognizable e.g., in Figure 19(a), where the actuator relaxes at the position $x = 1/5 \cdot L$ at t > 0.8 s.
+As our model does not describe back-relaxation, this dissimilarity starts to become evident and increases in time.

-7. DISCUSSION
+DISCUSSION

-The presented distributed one-dimensional model of an IPMC consists of a number of lumped models coupling them with a spatial parameter - a generally uneven distribution of voltage caused by the resistance of the electrodes.
-It shows a good correlation with the experimental data obtained from the measurements conducted with the different IPMC materials.
+The distributed 1D model of an IPMC presented in this article consists of a number of lumped models coupled with a spatial parameter - a generally uneven distribution of voltage caused by the resistance of the electrodes.
+It shows a good correlation with the experimental data obtained from the measurements conducted with different IPMC materials.
 Its advantages with respect to the previous models are: